Faculty and Staff Resources

 The CEDC IT Service Desk is available to support CEDC faculty, staff, and students with any technology needs, specifically those that are unique to the College of Engineering, Design and Computing.

-In collaboration with the Learning Design & Technology Department within the School of Education and Human Development, CEDC is broadcasting a weekly list of recommended tools, media, and events for your discovery.
-Please reach out to email@example.com with problems, questions, or recommendations regarding these weekly updates.
+In collaboration with the Learning Design & Technology Department within the School of Education and Human Development, CEDC broadcasted a Digital Teaching and Learning Resources.
+Please reach out to firstname.lastname@example.org with problems, questions, or recommendations.